-The Type II Commands are the Read Sector and Write Sector commands.
-Prior to loading the Type II Command into the Command Register, the computer must load the that character is lost and the Lost Data Status bit is set.
+When the first character or byte of the data field has been shifted through the DSR, it is transferred to the DR, and DRQ is generated.
+When the next byte is accumulated in the DSR, it is transferred to the DR and another DRQ is generated.
+If the Computer has not read the previous contents of the DR before a new character is transferred that character is lost and the Lost Data Status bit is set.
 This sequence continues until the complete data field has been inputted to the computer.
 If there is a CRC error at the end of the data field, the CRC error status bit is set, and the command is terminated (even if it is a multiple sector command).